tade0726/tedzhao-resume/variants/ML_DS.md

 ## Machine Learning Engineer / Data Scientist

-- Over 5 years of experience in Machine Learning and Data Science, specializing in recommendation systems and computer vision, delivering end-to-end ML solutions using Databricks/Spark, Docker, and Python.
+- Over 5 years of experience in Machine Learning and Data Science, specializing in finance, travel, and retail sectors.
+Demonstrates a robust ability to deliver end-to-end ML solutions enriched with deep business insights.
-- ETL Pipeline Expertise: Designed and managed scalable ETL workflows in Azure using Databricks and Data Factory, enhancing data efficiency and quality for analytics.
+- Extensive experience in developing computer vision solutions and building high-performance recommendation systems, notably for click-through rate models at Skyscanner.
-- Experienced in Python backend development, with familiarity in Django, Flask, and SQLAlchemy, for side projects and additional responsibilities.
+- Proven track record in customer segmentation analysis and demographic profiling, adept in conducting A/B testing.
+Capable of flexibly integrating various statistical and machine learning methods to derive user insights and support routine business monitoring.

 ## WORK EXPERIENCE